U.S. Representative, California

 Summary

 Young Oak Kim is a South Korean–born American politician and businesswoman serving as the U.S. representative for California's 40th congressional district, previously representing the 39th congressional district from 2021 to 2023.
 Her district includes northern parts of Orange County.
-In the 2020 United States House of Representatives elections, Kim, Michelle Steel, and Marilyn Strickland became the first Korean-American women elected to the United States Congress.
+She is a member of the Republican Party.

 See where Rep. Kim stands — alongside Democratic and Republican positions.